 T. Richards, M. Younsi,

-Computing polynomial conformal models for low-degree Blaschke products, submitted, 7 pages.
+Computing polynomial conformal models for low-degree Blaschke products, submitted.

 Analytic Capacity : computation and related problems, to appear in the NEAM Conference Proceedings, 31 pages.